james-tindal/obsidian-mindmap-nextgen/README.md

 There are three approaches to coloring the branches of the mindmap for you to choose from, either in plugin settings or each document's frontmatter.

 #### Branch coloring
-This mode will choose random different colors per branch.
-The "Color freeze level" setting decides at what depth the branches will stop picking new colors.
+This mode will choose random colors per branch.
+"Color freeze level" decides at what depth the branches will stop changing colors.

 #### Depth coloring
-In this mode, branches are coloured depending on their depth level.
-In your plugin settings, you can choose the first three levels' colors, plus a default color for levels deeper than three.
+In this mode, branches are colored based on their depth in the mindmap.
+You can choose the first three levels' colors, plus a default color for levels deeper than three.

 #### Single color
-In this mode, all branches are colored with a single color, which you can choose in your plugin settings.
+In this mode, all branches are the same color.

-#### Branch thickness
+### Line thickness
-Regardless which coloring approach you choose, you can set branch thickness for the first three depth levels, and a default thickness for levels beyond that.
+Set line thickness for the first three depth levels, and a default thickness for levels beyond that.

 ### Highlight inline markmaps